dart-lang/language/working/base-interface-final/feature-specification.md

 implement something.

-But it also means that if a *new* member is added to a class then every single class implementing that class's interface now has a new compile error since none of them have that member.
+But it also means that if a *new* member is added to a class then every single class implementing that class's interface now has a new compile-time error since none of them have that member.

 This makes it hard to add new members to existing public types in packages.
 Since anyone could be implementing that type's interface, any new member is